thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects,_Arrays,_Iterations.desc.md

 3. We want to increment `i` after every iteration of the `for` loop.
 4. During each iteration, we use `i` to access a element in the array.

-**Exercise** Write a loop that iterates over the array [1, 2, 3, 4], doubles each element, and stores in back. `[2, 4, 6, 8]` (who do we appreciate?)
+**Practice** Write a loop that iterates over the array [1, 2, 3, 4], doubles each element, and stores in back. `[2, 4, 6, 8]` (who do we appreciate?)

-**Exercise** Adele is having trouble remembering her own song lyrics.
+**Practice** Adele is having trouble remembering her own song lyrics.
 For some reason, all she knows is the word "Hello".
 Let's help her out.

 ```
 var lines = [